 > I also really dislike everything about literature (something Dr Short and I disagree on), but I would never demand that someone justify their study of him to me because as a scholar of literature, I understand the importance of what he contributed to literature, albeit begrudgingly.

 You hate Literature itself?
-Well I hate David Foster Wallace, who I don’t even count as literary.
+Well I dislike David Foster Wallace, who I don’t even really count as literary.
 Finally, common ground!

 > If you have any other questions or concerned that you think would be better answered by my particular gender, feel free to follow up.
 But please hit a spell check before sending off a self-righteous message to a bunch of literature scholars and journal editors.
 XO, Veep

 Yeah?
 And you might try running a checkeddy-check on pseudo-critical academic privilege.
 Better to spell something wrong than be wrong (say, champion the symbolic ideology of suspiciously talented, dead white literary jerkoffs.
 That the International David Foster Wallace Society obviously refuses to engage in any significant way with their own inherent toxicity and complicity, speaks volumes.)

 As a direct result of their ideological failure, I can only politely conclude that the D.F.W Society go suck a fart outta my dirty brown ass.

 - Jezebel: Mary Karr Reminds the World That David Foster Wallace Abused and Stalked Her, and Nobody Cared

 - Buzzfeed: What Are We To Make Of Tao Lin’s Comeback?

 - Lit Reactor: How Male Entitlement Ruins the Best and Purest of Things